mohilpatel25/project-title-allocation/README.md

 # Project Title Allocation
-This is a web portal for project title allocation developed using HTML, CSS and PHP alogn with database connectivity.
+This is a web portal for project title allocation developed using HTML, CSS and PHP along with database connectivity.

 The portal has three modules
 - Admin